BilalMaz/DevOps-Architect-BootCamp/README.md

 [✔️] 🗃️ 4  :  <a href="#">CircleCI</a><br>

 # Containers

+A container is a lightweight, portable unit of software that encapsulates an application and its dependencies, allowing it to run consistently across different environments.
+Containers are an important technology for modern software development and deployment, particularly in the context of cloud computing and microservices architecture.

+     1.Portability: Containers can run on any platform that supports containerization, providing a consistent environment for applications regardless of the underlying infrastructure.
+     2.Scalability: Containers can be easily replicated and deployed across multiple hosts, making it easy to scale applications up or down based on demand.
+     3.Efficiency: Containers are lightweight and can be started and stopped quickly, making them an efficient way to manage resources and reduce costs.
+     4.Consistency: Containers provide a consistent runtime environment for applications, reducing the likelihood of configuration errors and compatibility issues.

 [✔️] 🗃️ 1  :  <a href="#">Introduction to Containers</a><br>
 [✔️] 🗃️ 2  :  <a href="#">Docker</a><br>
 [✔️] 🗃️ 3  :  <a href="#">Dokcer Projects</a><br>